 Unfortunately, public benefit corporations are not without their drawbacks.
 For one, their additional reporting requirements lead to significantly more restrictions and paperwork.
 And because PBCs are not universally recognized throughout the United States, their reach can be limited.
 Unlike limited liability companies, public benefit corporations still need to pay state and federal corporate income taxes.
 Finally, investments made in PBCs are generally not tax-deductible.

 Kickstarter first became a business in 2009.
 However, it reformed as a public benefit corporation in 2015.
-Aside from making money, it uses its status as a B Corp to provide easy crowdfunding capital and “help bring creative projects to life.”
+Aside from making money, it uses its status as a benefit corporation to provide easy crowdfunding capital and “help bring creative projects to life.”

 Like Kickstarter, Patagonia was originally not a PBC.
-That said, it became a B corporation in 2012 and earned the distinction of being the first B corporation in California.
-Thanks to its unique corporate structure, Patagonia aims to be carbon neutral by 2025.
+Thanks to its unique corporate structure, Patagonia aims to have a net-zero carbon impact by 2040.
 It also donates 1% of all of its sales to help restore the environment.

-Although it’s a subsidiary of Unilever, Ben & Jerry’s is itself a certified B corporation.
+Although it’s a subsidiary of Unilever, Ben & Jerry’s is a benefit corporation.
 In addition to making ice cream that is famous across the world, the company focuses on several social goals.
 These goals include reducing social inequality, minimizing negative effects on the environment, and using sustainable food production methods.

 Public benefit corporations are a type of legal commercial entity that allow their owners to make a profit and further the public good.

 Public benefit corporations are truly an exciting new option for business owners.
 But becoming one can take time and patience.
-Trust us.
-As a public benefit corporation ourselves, we know what it takes.
+And who knows better than another public benefit corporation?
+ZenBusiness knows what it takes; as a PBC themselves, their business formation services exist fto help other entrepreneurs bring their passion projects to life.

 Additional Resources